 Reasons to protest

-Climate News Network asked Stefan Rahmstorf, professor of physics of the oceans at the University of Potsdam, Germany, what he would tell a hesitant potential protester in order to allay his doubts.
+Climate News Network asked Stefan Rahmstorf, professor of physics of the oceans at the University of Potsdam, Germany, what he would tell a hesitant potential protester in order to allay his or her doubts.

 He replied: “Politicians are already starting to move in response to the school strikes around the world.
 Fridays for Future is perhaps our last chance to get meaningful climate policies that can still achieve the goals of the Paris Agreement.
 Time is running out fast.”